ampl/mp/doc/source/modeling-tools.rst

 MP provides a tool to explore and compare the model provided to an MP solver driver in the NL file, and the final model sent to the underlying solver.
+Moreover, intermediate reformulation steps can be seen in a tree representation.

 .. image:: images/ref_explore.png
   :width: 400